dotnet/linker/docs/error-codes.md

   }
   ```

-#### `IL2059` Trim analysis: Unrecognized type value passed to <target description>.
-It's not possible to guarantee that the requirements declared by the 'DynamicallyAccessedMembersAttribute' are met.
+#### `IL2059` Trim analysis: Value passed to <target description> can not be statically determined and may not meet 'DynamicallyAccessedMembersAttribute' requirements.

 - The target has a `DynamicallyAccessedMembersAttribute`, but the value passed to it can not be statically analyzed.
 ILLink can't make sure that the requirements declared by the `DynamicallyAccessedMembersAttribute` are met by the type value.